cksystemsteaching/selfie/README.md

 Selfie responds with even more cryptic information but you may safely ignore that for now.
 What matters here is to realize what just happened.
 It is something that is still fascinating to me, even after four decades of working with computers.
 We just instructed selfie (using the `-c` *option* or *console argument*) to translate or *self-compile* the *source code* `selfie.c` in which selfie is written to *machine code* and thereby construct the meaning of its *own* source code.
 It is like that Lego brick factory that just built another Lego brick factory that looks exactly like the original and can do exactly the same including what the original factory just did.

 An important feature of selfie is that you actually have a chance to understand all of it, unlike most modern software systems that are based on the same basic principles but drown you in seemingly prohibitive complexity.
-Sure, even selfie may appear complex and you can verify that by taking a look at `selfie.c` on selfie's homepage or in your terminal by typing:
+Sure, even selfie may appear complex and you can verify that by taking a look at `selfie.c` on the selfie homepage or in your terminal by typing:

 ```bash
 more selfie.c